georgepearman/chicago/_posts/2018-05-24-day-two-in-chicago.md

 ![Kenny's Eggs Benedict]({% include smart-url url='/assets/img/may24/kenny/IMG_2438.jpg' %})

-However, neither compared to this berry french toast.
+However, neither were as good as this berry french toast.

 ![Berry French Toast]({% include smart-url url='/assets/img/may24/george/IMG_0480.jpg' %})

-We ordered way too much food and coundln't finish it.
-We got doggies bags and ended up carrying leftovers around all day.
+We ordered way too much food and coundn't finish it.
+We got doggie bags and ended up carrying leftovers around all day.

 ![Us eating at Wildberry]({% include smart-url url='/assets/img/may24/kenny/IMG_2439.jpg' %})

-- TODO pic of where cafe is relative to bean

 ---